FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_calculate-git-like-diff/readme.md

 # RPC calculate-git-like-diff

-This RPC creates a diff between the actual UniConfig topology nodes and the intended UniConfig topology nodes.
-The RPC input contains a list of UniConfig nodes to calculate the diff.
-Output of the RPC contains a list of statements representing the diff in a git-like style.
+This RPC creates a diff between actual and intended UniConfig topology nodes.

+RPC input contains a list of UniConfig nodes to calculate the diff.
+RPC output contains a list of statements that represent the diff in a git-like style.

-It checks for every touched node in the transaction if target nodes are not specified in the input.
-If some node fails, the RPC will fail entirely.
+If RPC input contains no target nodes, all nodes touched in the transaction are checked.
+If any node fails, the entire RPC fails.

 ![RPC calculate-git-like-diff](RPC_calculate-git-like-diff-RPC_calculate_git_like_diff.svg)

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-The RPC calculate-git-like-diff input has two target nodes and the output contains a list of statements representing the diff.
+RPC input contains two target nodes.
+RPC output contains a list of statements representing the diff.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-git-like-diff' \